simonmichael/hledger/MANUAL.md

 ### Default commodity

 You can set a default commodity or currency with a D directive.
-The commodity will be used for any subsequent amounts which have no commodity symbol.
-This directive also influences the display format for amounts in that commodity.
+This will be used for any subsequent amounts which have no commodity symbol.

     ; default commodity: british pound, comma thousands separator, two decimal places D £1,000.00